troschiev/DS_portfolio/Used_Cars_Price_Prediction/README.md

-# Определение стоимости автомобилей
+# Used Car Price Prediction

-## Описание
+## Description

-Проект посвящен предсказанию стоимости БУ автомобиля по его характеристикам, указанным владельцем.
+The project is dedicated to predicting the price of a used car according to its characteristics specified by the owner.

-Задача - регрессия.
+The task is regression.

-Целевая метрика - RMSE.
+Target metric - RMSE.

-## Инструменты
+## Stack

-Загрузка, хранение и обработка данных: pandas, numpy, phik
+Loading, storing and processing data: pandas, numpy, phik

-Визуализация: seaborn, matplotlib
+Visualization: seaborn, matplotlib

-Автоматизация: sklearn, category_encoders, optuna
+Automation: sklearn, category_encoders, optuna

-Модели: sklearn linear regression, LightGBM, XGBoost, catboost, pytorch (dense)
+Models: sklearn linear regression, LightGBM, XGBoost, catboost, pytorch (dense)

-Индивидуальные решения:
+Individual solutions:
-- предобработка и очистка данных с использованием доменных знаний
+- data preprocessing and cleaning using domain knowledge
-- активное использование различных способов кодирования категориальных перменных, в частности, target encoding и его вариации. Выбор кодирования по результату на кросс-валидации
+- active use of various ways of encoding categorical variables, in particular, target encoding and its variations.
+Choice of coding based on the result of cross-validation
-- измерено время обучения и инференса всех моделей, а также время подбора гиперпараметров
+- measured the training and inference time of all models, as well as the time of hyperparameters tuning

-## Данные
+## Data

-Использован датасет Я.Практикума:
+The dataset of Yandex Practicum:

-- 350 000 записей
+- 350,000 entries
-- категориальные и количественные признаки
+- categorical and quantitative features
-- есть пропуски и выбросы (много)
+- there are missing values and outliers (many)

-## Выводы
+## Conclusions
-- показано, что кодирование категориальных переменных позволяет значительно повысить целевую метрику
+- it is shown that coding of categorical variables can significantly increase the target metric
-- лучший результат получен с использованием LightGBM с подбором гиперпараметров в optuna
+- best result obtained using LightGBM with hyperparameter tuning in optuna
-- анализ остатков показал, что большинство ошибок модели связаны с некорректно заполненной информацией об автомобилях
+- analysis of the residuals showed that most model errors are associated with incorrect information about cars